Kusjay/socialapp/README.md

 # graphQL-api

-A social media app built with Node js, GraphQL, and React js
+A social media app API built with Node js and GraphQL